'They're eager to prove something': Guyer set to begin playoff run against Hebron

 Texas Tech signee Ranci Willis threw a complete-game shutout against Aledo, striking out 13 while scattering just five hits.

-Guyer enters its matchup against Hebron 20-3-1 overall, but Medford know this time of year, stats and records are virtually meaningless.
+Guyer enters its matchup against Hebron 20-3-1 overall, but Medford knows this time of year, stats and records are virtually meaningless.

 It’s win or go home.